web-push-libs/web-push-php/README.md

     true // optional (defaults false)
 );
 ```

+### Client side implementation of Web Push
+There are several good examples and tutorials on the web:
+* Mozilla's [ServiceWorker Cookbooks](https://serviceworke.rs/push-payload.html) (outdated as of 03-20-2016, because it does not take into account the user auth secret)
+* Google's [introduction to push notifications](https://developers.google.com/web/fundamentals/getting-started/push-notifications/) (as of 03-20-2016, it doesn't mention notifications with payload)
+* you may take a look at my own implementation: [sw.js](https://github.com/Minishlink/physbook/blob/07433bdb5fe4e3c7a6e4465c74e3b07c5a12886c/web/service-worker.js) and [app.js](https://github.com/Minishlink/physbook/blob/2a468273665a241ddc9aa2e12c57d18cd842d965/app/Resources/public/js/app.js) (payload sent indirectly)

 ### GCM servers notes (Chrome)
 For compatibility reasons, this library detects if the server is a GCM server and appropriately sends the notification.